neuralyzer/dokuwiki-plugin-revealjs/README.md

 - https://github.com/hakimel/reveal.js#speaker-notes
 - keyword: `<notes>` (no parameters)
 - No changes on wiki pages
-- On slideshow content is wrapped into <div class="notes"> and invisible (only shown on speaker notes - shortkey s)
+- On a slideshow the content is wrapped into `<aside class="notes">` and invisible (only shown on speaker notes - shortkey s)
 - Lists in notes are always NOT incremental, because the list is unvisible and you would have to press the next key for each entry without any obvious effect

 Example: